zilexa/Homeserver/Applications-Overview.md

 # Overview & Configuration tips for your services

-Almost everything will run isolated in [Docker containers](https://www.docker.com/resources/what-container).
-The setup is easy with the provided docker-compose.yml file, which is a declarative way to pull the images from the internet, create containers and configure everything with a single command!
-See the [subguide for Docker Compose](https://github.com/zilexa/Homeserver/tree/master/docker) on how to get up and running, **this is the unique part of this guide, a complete and carefully built working Docker-Compose.yml file with variables.** and the correct, well-maintained docker images have been selected, sometimes you spend hours finding the right one as there are often multiple available.
+Your services will run isolated in [Docker containers](https://www.docker.com/resources/what-container).
+The setup is easy with the provided docker-compose.yml file, which is a declarative way to pull the images from the internet, create containers and configure everything with a single command!  \
+See the [subguide for Docker Compose](https://github.com/zilexa/Homeserver/tree/master/docker) on how to get up and running. *this is the unique part of this guide, a complete and carefully built working Docker-Compose.yml file with variables.*  \
+The best, well-maintained docker images have been selected, sometimes you spend hours finding the right one as there are often multiple available.  \

+- You can easily find other applications via https://hub.docker.com/
+- For VPN through WireGuard, Remote Desktop through RDP and terminal access through SSH, the host OS, Manjaro Gnome, is leveraged.
+- To remove the complexity of configuring Wireguard VPN, a nice Portal as webervice is used and the most complex part of a VPN server configuration is already taken care of in the docker-compose.yml file!  \

-You can easily find other applications via https://hub.docker.com/ Below a description of each application that are in Docker-Compose.yml.
+Below a description and recommended or required configuration of each service that are in Docker-Compose.yml.
 Choose the ones you need.
-The only exceptions -apps that run natively on the OS for specific reasons- are Netdata, PiVPN and AdGuard Home.
-These apps have very easy installation instructions.

 ## _Server Management & Monitoring_